1. AUDIT AND CORPORATE GOVERNANCE COMMITTEE

-The Audit Committee comprised three members are as follows:
+The Audit and Corporate Governance Committee comprised three members are as follows:

-The Audit Committee who has adequate expertise and experience to review creditability of the financial statements is Mr. Preecha Leelasithorn and the Secretary to the Audit Committee is Miss Suansri Suankul.
+The Audit and Corporate Governance Committee who has adequate expertise and experience to review creditability of the financial statements is Mr. Preecha Leelasithorn and the Secretary to the Audit and Corporate Governance Committee is Miss Suansri Suankul.

 Term of Office

-The Audit Committee serves a term of three years since the appointment date.
-The retiring members of the Audit Committee shall be re-elected.
-In cases of vacancy for the member of Audit Committee due to other reasons aside from retirement by rotation, the Board of Directors shall appoint those possessing complete qualification to be the member of Audit Committee in order to replace the vacant position as specified by the Board of Directors.
-The replacement member will serve only the remaining term of the Audit Committee member whom he/she replaces.
+The Audit and Corporate Governance Committee serves a term of three years since the appointment date.
+The retiring members of the Audit and Corporate Governance Committee shall be re-elected.
+In cases of vacancy for the member of Audit and Corporate Governance Committee due to other reasons aside from retirement by rotation, the Board of Directors shall appoint those possessing complete qualification to be the member of Audit and Corporate Governance Committee in order to replace the vacant position as specified by the Board of Directors.
+The replacement member will serve only the remaining term of the Audit and Corporate Governance Committee member whom he/she replaces.

 - To review the Company’s financial reports and ensure its accuracy and adequacy.